MLQZJ/pytorch-CycleGAN-and-pix2pix/README.md

 If you love cats, and love reading cool graphics, vision, and learning papers, please check out the Cat Paper [Collection](https://github.com/junyanz/CatPapers).

 ## Acknowledgments
-Our code is inspired by [pytorch-DCGAN](https://github.com/pytorch/examples/tree/master/dcgan).
+The code is inspired by [pytorch-DCGAN](https://github.com/pytorch/examples/tree/master/dcgan).